kcelik369/Project4_Team6/README.md

 # Machine Learning Voyage: Predicting Survival on the Titanic
 ## Outline
 We will attempt to use a variety of machine learning applications and network types to solve the classic problem of determining if a passenger on the Titanic survived or not.
+Please follow this [link](https://docs.google.com/presentation/d/1BwgvJUFh5OM1lqclEAVu_NhSxfGTTEGm/edit?usp=drive_link&ouid=118052364722070729043&rtpof=true&sd=true) to view out project on PPT.

 ## Collaborators
 **Fullname / Github Username**